collardm/simplon/README.md

 	unzip master.zip

-:bulb: If unzip command is not found, feel free to unzip with any GUI tool.
+:bulb: If unzip command is not found, feel free to unzip with any GUI tool but be sure to unzip in your **home directory**.

 <br>